FSoft-AI4Code/fsoft-ai4code.github.io/repoexec/README.md

 # RepoExec: Evaluate Code Generation with a Repository-Level Executable Benchmark
 Project page of RepoExec benchmark dataset.
-Check out it [GitHub](https://github.com/FSoft-AI4Code/RepoExec) page.
+Check out its [GitHub](https://github.com/FSoft-AI4Code/RepoExec) page.

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.